 Note: Docent positions for fall 2014 are full.
 Please check back in January 2015 for spring availability.

-Now accepting applications for History Adventure Spring Break Camp counselors!
+Now accepting applications for History Adventure Spring Break and Summer Camp counselors!

-WHAT: Spring Break Camp – Lead fun activities for campers ages 7-11 under the leadership of the main camp leader.
+WHAT: Spring Break and/or Summer Camps – Lead fun activities for campers ages 7-11 and 10-13 under the leadership of the main camp leader.

 We accept new volunteers three times a year (January, May, & September) and volunteers must be available at least one day per week (Monday – Friday) from 10am–1pm or 2-5pm.
 There are a limited number of college internships available which are evaluated on a case-by-case basis.
 For more information, contact Malerie Dorman, Collections Manager, at email@example.com or at 813-228-0097 ext.
 8978.